Simvastatin is used to lower raised cholesterol. Find out how to take it safely and possible side effects. Simvastatin is also called Lipex.

 - Timing: Take simvastatin once a day.
 Simvastatin is best taken in the evening but its alright to take it anytime of the day that suits you, at around the same time each day.
 You can take simvastatin with or without food.

 - Avoid large quantities of grapefruit.
 Having large quantities of grapefruit while taking simvastatin can increase your risk of side effects.
-But, eating no more than half a grapefruit or drinking no more than a standard glass (250 mL) of grapefruit juice each day, should not be a problem if you are taking statins.
+But, eating one serving of marmalade, no more than half a grapefruit or drinking no more than a standard glass (250 mL) of grapefruit juice each day, should not be a problem if you are taking statins.
+It's best to allow 12 hours between having these foods and taking your simvastatin dose, so if you take your statin in the evening have your grapefruit in the morning.

 - Limit drinking large amounts of alcohol while you are taking simvastatin.
 Heavy drinking can increase your risk of side effects such as problems with your liver.